 They will visit you regularly to:

 • make sure everything is running smoothly;

 • respond to any questions or concerns you may have.

 Remember: Your RLO is there to help you through the work.
 They will treat any information you give them as strictly confidential.

-Working on behalf of Six Town Housing, the Capital Project Advisers work closely with the contractor to ensure the work in and around your home runs smoothly and are on site regularly to deal with any issues.
-Should you have any queries or concerns that the site staff cannot resolve for you please contact your Project Adviser whilst on site or by telephoning Six Town Housing 0161 686 8000.
+Working on behalf of Six Town Housing, the Capital Project Advisors work closely with the contractor to ensure the work in and around your home runs smoothly and are on site regularly to deal with any issues.
+Should you have any queries or concerns that the site staff cannot resolve for you please contact your Project Advisor whilst on site or by telephoning Six Town Housing 0161 686 8000.

 The Site Manager has overall control of the whole programme of work to the homes covered by this contract.

 They will deal with all on-site issues, co-ordinate the work, design the programme of work and manage the site team and site office.
 They will make sure everything is running smoothly and respond to any questions or concerns you may have.

 Please feel free to contact your RLO/Site Manager during the work if you have a problem.

 While the work is being carried out, you will come across a range of tradespeople who will carry out various parts of the work.
 These may include electricians, joiners, plasterers, heating engineers, plumbers, labourers and so on.